 - Organize images – You will have the best catalog system for all of your images in Lightroom!
 You can even catalog your hard drive which is one of my favorite parts.
 There are even options for smart previews which mean that you can be sure that your computer hard drive isn’t full all the time.
 That means you can have the access to your images all the time and you can even edit.
 When you connect your computer to your hard drive, then it makes them all the adjustment that you have made with editing.

 There are so many places where you can learn Adobe Lightroom.
 Some of my favorites channels on Youtube are B&H & Adobe Creative Cloud.
-If you would like to invest in some courses, then you can just go to Udemy (some courses here, here or here).

 The problem with Youtube videos most of the time is that there aren’t a lot of structure but with paid courses, you will get everything on your plate with structure.
 You just have to watch the videos or read about it and you will learn so much about editing.
 Because almost every photographer is using it, then it’s easier to find courses for this as well.
 You can learn everything!
 I still don’t know everything about Lightroom and there are just so many features to explore.
 In the future, I’m going to take some new courses.